FlammingFrost/tech-blog/content/posts/ssl/openMatch-note/index.md

 author: FlammingFrost
 math: true # set to true to enable KaTeX rendering

-draft: true # set to false to publish
+draft: false # set to false to publish
 date: 2023-08-03
 lastmod: 2023-11-16 # both date and lastmod will show in the post's footer